 Orientation to medical terms and anatomy as needed in the reporting profession.
 Topics include medical reporting transcription techniques and production of machine shorthand medical transcripts.
 Lectures, study guides, tests, and exercises designed to ensure the student's knowledge of the components in building a medical vocabulary and the application thereof.
 (3 lecture hours per week).
-Prerequisite: READ 0310.
+Prerequisite: CRTR 1404.

-CRTR 2311 Reporting Communications II (3 credits)
+Reporting Communications II

 In-depth coverage of grammar, spelling, punctuation, capitalization, vocabulary and proofreading skills necessary to produce reporting and/or spoken word documents.
 The student is given dictation for transcribing and is tutored in voice and speech patterns while reading notes aloud.
 (2 lecture hours and 3 laboratory hours per week).
-Prerequisites: READ 0310, CRTR 1312.
+Prerequisites: CRTR 1312.